It’s Pumpkin Spice EVERYTHING season!! And in ‘everything’, I need to include this Instant Pot Pumpkin Spice Coffee Creamer! SOOOO yummmmy!

 3. They make great gifts.
 Ok, so it’s not a HUGE reason why I make this homemade pumpkin coffee creamer, but it’s a great point regardless!

-Why Are We Using The Instant Pot To Make Pumpkin Spiced Creamer?
+Why Use The Instant Pot To Make Pumpkin Spiced Creamer?

 I love infusing flavors into things in a big way.
 Using the Instant Pot helps in REALLY infusing the flavors into the syrup that in turn, flavors the creamer.